 Equals to Net long term capital gains

 The Long-Term Capital Gains calculation is quite similar to Short Term Capital Gains.
-The only differences are that you are allowed to deduct the Indexed Cost of purchase/Indexed Cost of Improvements from the value of consideration and also claim certain exemptions to save tax on long-term capital gains.
+Selling a property received as a gift in India involves specific tax considerations, primarily focusing on capital gains tax.
+Understanding the nuances of holding periods, calculation methods, applicable tax rates, and available exemptions is vital for compliance and effective tax planning. differences are that you are allowed to deduct the Indexed Cost of purchase/Indexed Cost of Improvements from the value of consideration and also claim certain exemptions to save tax on long-term capital gains.

 When a person inherits the property or receives it as a gift, it is not taxable to the person who receives it.
 The capital gains on the sale of this gift of property by the inheritor or recipient are taxable to the inheritor.